Odessa pogroms: Neidhardt, Kaul'bars, and the Kuzminskii investigation

 According to a subsequent account written by the British Consul to Odessa, Charles Stewart Smith, Neidhart had ordered the police to withdraw from the streets, allowing the mobs a free hand to murder, rape and pillage.
-Stewart Smith addressed to M. Neidhart a forceful protest calling upon him to stop the pogrom and recall the police to their duties.
-The French Consul-General wrote to the Prefect in the same sense.
+Stewart Smith addressed to M. Neidhart a forceful protest, calling upon him to stop the pogrom and recall the police to their duties.
+The French Consul-General wrote to him as well.
 The next day the pogrom subsided.
 "It is quite clear", Stewart Smith reported to the Foreign Office, "that the late disorders were prepared and worked by the police who openly superintended the work of destruction, looting and murder".
 A few weeks later he wrote: "There were hopes that there would be a real judicial investigation of the whole affair, with proper apportionment of blame; but the Emperor has thanked the troops, and apparently Neidhart has been given another post (Nijni Novgorod).
 One newspaper says that M. Witte objected, but he was told that it was too late, the appointment was made.
 I was hoping that a real victory might be won for the law as against lawlessness of high officials, but my hopes are waning."